Make these Easy Peanut Butter Cookies that are just 4 ingredients and gluten-free! Perfect cookies for kids to make. Add chocolate chips or nuts, too!

 You might be surprised but these Simple Peanut Butter Cookies are not only simple, but in some ways, they are kind of healthy.
-Please note that I said kind of.
 Yes, there is some sugar, but these are gluten-free.
-The actually have no flour in them at all.
+They actually have no flour in them at all.

 Did I mention that these somewhat-healthy-cookies are only 4 ingredients?

 - Peanut Butter